forcedotcom/soql-tooling/README.md

 # SOQL Tooling

-### Introduction
+## Introduction

-This repo contains the source for the SOQL Language Tooling features including:
+This repo contains the source for SOQL Language Tooling features including:

-    packages
-    |-- soql-builder-ui/        SOQL Query Builder UI with [LWC](https://lwc.dev/)
+- `soql-builder-ui`: SOQL Query Builder UI with [LWC](https://lwc.dev/)
-    |-- soql-model/             SOQL internal model
+- `soql-model`: SOQL queries internal model
-    |-- soql-common/            SOQL common library.
-Shared by Query Builder and Language Server
+- `soql-common`: SOQL common utility library.
+Shared by Query Builder and [Language Server](https://github.com/forcedotcom/soql-language-server)
-    `-- soql-data-view/         Web assests for displaying SOQL Results
+- `soql-data-view`: Web assests for displaying SOQL Results

-### Development

-Run `yarn` from the top-level directory to pull all dependencies and auto-link local dependencies between packages (i.e: `soql-builder-ui` depends on `soql-model`).

 These packages are used from VS Code extension `salesforcedx-vscode-soql` which lives in repo [salesforcedx-vscode](https://github.com/forcedotcom/salesforcedx-vscode).

+## Development

+If you are interested in contributing, please take a look at the [CONTRIBUTING](CONTRIBUTING.md) guide.

+- Run `yarn` from the top-level directory to pull all dependencies and auto-link the local inter-dependencies between packages (i.e: `soql-builder-ui` depends on `soql-model`, which depends on `soql-common`).
+- `yarn build` to compile and build
+- `yarn run lint` to run static checks with eslint
+- `yarn run test` to run automated tests

-During development, you can work with a local copy of the `salesforcedx-vscode` repo, and configure it to use your local packages in your `soql-tooling` repo.
+During development, you can work with a local copy of the `salesforcedx-vscode` repo and configure it to use your local build of packages in your `soql-tooling` repo using yarn/npm links.
 Example:

 ```
 # Make global links available
-cd ~/repos/soql-tooling
+cd soql-tooling
 for P in packages/*; do cd $P; yarn link; cd -; done

 # Link to them from the VS Code SOQL extension package
-cd ~/repos/salesforcedx-vscode/packages/salesforcedx-vscode-soql
+cd salesforcedx-vscode/packages/salesforcedx-vscode-soql
 npm install
 npm link @salesforce/soql-builder-ui
 ```